-George Lavidas is a Marie Skłodowska-Curie Fellow at 3mE.
-He holds a PhD from the University of Edinburgh (UoE) on Ocean Engineering & Renewable Energies, and an MSc in Renewable Energies from Heriot-Watt (HW) University.
+George holds a PhD from the University of Edinburgh (UoE) on Marine Renewable Energies, and an MSc in Renewable Energies from Heriot-Watt (HW) University.
 His primary focus is the development of technologies through interdisciplinary methodologies that accelerate the energy transition.
-His research interests are renewable energy generation, ocean modelling, resource assessments, wind & ocean energies, wave farm arrays, extreme waves, coastal protection, wave statistics, and Climate Change studies.
+Within his research interests are renewable energy generation, ocean modelling, resource assessments, wind & ocean energies, wave farm arrays, extreme waves, coastal protection, wave statistics, and Climate Change studies.

-George Lavidas expertise is in offshore energies, numerical modelling, ocean analysis, coastal defenses, statistics, Climate analysis, renewable energy assessments, energy developments, and energy economics.
-He has worked with governmental-industrial partners on renewable energies, has co-founded a Climate Consultancy, and worked as an Energy Consultant in energy projects.
-He also works on Climate modelling, weather forecasting services for renewable energy developers, shipping, predictive modelling, and business assessments for offshore (wind, wave, tidal) systems.
-He is a published author and reviewer in scientific journals with a focus on ocean engineering and renewable energies.
+George has expertise is in offshore energies, numerical modelling, ocean analysis, statistics, Climate analysis, renewable energy assessments, and energy economics.
+He has worked with governmental-industrial partners on renewable energies, was the co-founder a Climate Consultancy, and worked as an Energy Consultant in energy projects.

 George is the Work Group Leader at WECANET a European Funded COST Action (CA17105), Vice-Chair of the International Integrated Wave Energy Research Group (IIWER), Member of the MCAA Climate Policy Group, member of EC Expert Groups on ocean data, and scientific advisor to several NGO’s and EU institutions.